Due Process (TV series)

-Hosted by Raymond M. Brown and Sandra King, Due Process is a half-hour show usually composed of a pre-recorded segment followed by a discussion with up to three guests.
-Recent issues include the confirmation of Supreme Court Justice Sonia Sotomayor, the Pew Study on Prisons, the nature of corruption in New Jersey, and the strides made towards diversity in the legal profession.
+Due Process was hosted by Raymond M. Brown and Sandra King and was a half-hour show usually composed of a pre-recorded segment followed by a discussion with up to three guests.
+Recent issues included the confirmation of Supreme Court Justice Sonia Sotomayor, the Pew Study on Prisons, the nature of corruption in New Jersey, and the strides made towards diversity in the legal profession.
+The last episode aired on May 5, 2018.

-A typical season of Due Process is composed of 16 episodes, although the 13th season had 18 episodes.
-In 14 seasons, Due Process has produced more than 225 episodes, and won fourteen Emmys and received 75 Emmy nominations.
-It airs on NJTV on Sundays at 9:30 am and 7:00 pm, Tuesdays at 11:30 pm, and on its sister station, WNET, on Saturdays at 7:00 am.
-Each week's episode can be viewed any time on the Due Process website.